Chichén Itzá is one of those places that I never really believed I would get to until we were actually there.

 We had booked a tour through Xichen, run by the same company as the Xcaret theme park we had fallen in love with the day before.
 There are several different tours that they run to Chichén Itzá, but we chose the Xichén Clásico Tour – because it also took us to a very specific cenote that I was dying to see.
 It was going to be a long day, with a coach picking us up at 7am and the tour expecting to go for about 12 hours.

 The tour guides on our bus were fantastic.
 They knew so much history about Chichén Itzá and the Mayan culture.
 They were so proud to be Mexican, but also so interested in everyone else’s heritage.
 They made sure that everyone in the group felt included and were enjoying themselves.

 The bus ride to Chichén Itzá was about three hours.
 On the way our tour guides entertained us with stories of legends and Mayan warriors.
-They passed around artifacts and all kinds of items from the Mayan times, including the script story in the picture above.
+They passed around artefacts and all kinds of items from the Mayan times, including the script story in the picture above.

 We had a quick stop on the way for a snack break and some shopping.
 It was a tiny shop in the middle of nowhere, but it had the most beautiful items I have seen.